yingshaoxo/how-to-set-up-v2ray-directly-in-openwrt/README.md

 /usr/bin/v2ray run --config=/root/v2ray_config.json &
 ```

-## Step 4.5: Use iptables if it is working (Optional)
+## Step 4.5: Use iptables (if it is working)

-For some reason, `iptables` not fully work on this router, it will say `--to-ports` is not defined if I run the following command:
+For some reason, `iptables` not fully work on my router, it will say `--to-ports` is not defined if I run the following command:

 ```
 sysctl -w net.ipv4.ip_forward=1 # forward any unrelated traffic somewhere, if the system isn't supposed to be forwarding